The introduction of ‘no fault divorce’ has triggered a sharp increase in the number of couples lodging divorce applications.

 On release of the figures Law Society vice-president Lubna Shuja said that the increase in applications had been expected and that by not having to prove a fault-based fact couples and their children had been spared unnecessary conflict and anxiety.

-For advice on any aspect of divorce, finances or child arrangements, please do not hesitate to contact our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+For advice on any aspect of divorce, finances or child arrangements, please do not hesitate to contact our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
 Alternatively, you can email firstname.lastname@example.org.

 We offer two types of initial family appointments: a standard fixed fee consultation charged at £100+vat for one hour, or a detailed Beswicks Overview appointment costing £250+vat.
 The Overview appointment includes a summary of the advice given and options on resolving issues.